ricardomm7/leaflink/docs/sprintC/us021/01.requirements-engineering/Readme.md

-# US021 - Add a new toDoEntry to the To-Do List
+# US021 - Add a new entry to the To-Do List

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Green Space Maneger (GSM), I want to add a new toDoEntry to the To-Do List.
+As a Green Space Maneger (GSM), I want to add a new entry to the To-Do List.

 ### 1.2.
 Customer Specifications and Clarifications